MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

 Clusters are similar to a VPC while cluster replicas are similar to compute instances within a VPC.
-The cluster is the architectural foundation that provides the operational resources to objects within and the cluster replicas process data available to them in the cluster.
+The cluster is the architectural foundation that provides operational resources to objects within and the cluster replicas process data available to them in the cluster.

 ### Cluster deployment options